bschnei/ebu-bootloader/README.md

 libncurses-dev libssl-dev make
 ```

-For Arch Linux, the `base-devel` meta package plus the cross-compilers `arm-linux-gnueabi-gcc` and `aarch64-linux-gnu-gcc` should be all that's needed.
+For Arch Linux, the `base-devel` meta package, `bc`, and the cross-compilers `arm-linux-gnueabi-gcc` and `aarch64-linux-gnu-gcc` should be all that's needed.

 While the Armada 3720 uses 64-bit ARMv8 processors, `arm-linux-gnueabi` is the 32-bit ARM cross-compiler which is used to compile a part of the bootloader (`wtmi_app.bin`) meant to run on an internal Cortex-M3 coprocessor.

-Before building, verify that you are using the same version of GCC for all three architectures (x64, arm, aarch64).
+I'm currently building with GCC 14.1, but older compiler versions should work OK.
+I strongly recommend using the same version of GCC for all three architectures (x64, arm, aarch64).
 Inconsistent compiler versions could lead to a build that appears to complete just fine but won't actually boot.

 ## Building
 A detailed explanation of the build process this project follows can be found [here](https://trustedfirmware-a.readthedocs.io/en/v2.10/plat/marvell/armada/build.html).
 Note that this project uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) which need to be initialized and updated prior to building.

-To build the required TF-A image used by [bubt](https://source.denx.de/u-boot/u-boot/-/blob/master/doc/mvebu/cmd/bubt.txt) to update the device's bootloader, run:
+To build the required [Trusted Firmware-A](https://www.trustedfirmware.org/projects/tf-a) (TF-A) image used by [bubt](https://source.denx.de/u-boot/u-boot/-/blob/master/doc/mvebu/cmd/bubt.txt) to update the device's bootloader, run:
 ```
 make clean
 make